Im5tu/im5tu.github.io/content/article/2018-12-24-Building-a-custom-build-agent-image-with-Docker-and-Azure-DevOps-pipelines.md

     "description": "Learn how to use a custom dockerfile as the bases for a customised Azure DevOps build agent.", "tags": ["devops", "vsts", "azure"],
     "date": "2018-12-24T14:00:00+00:00",
-    "categories": ["Development"]
+    "categories": ["Development"],
+    "toc": true
 }

 In this article, we will learn how to use a custom dockerfile as the bases for a customised Azure DevOps build agent.
 There are many reasons why you might want to do this, including running custom tooling that takes a while to setup or tooling that isn't supported yet.

 <!--more-->

-### TL;DR:
+### TL;DR

 You need to this `Dockerfile` snippet: